-Loeblein and Perkins [9] proposed a measure of average deviation from optimum that allows the estimation of economic value of different online optimization structures.
+Loeblein et al. [9] proposed a measure of average deviation from optimum that allows the estimation of economic value of different online optimization structure.
 In addition to measurement selection, their work addressed the impact of model uncertainty on the economics of the optimizer.
 To analyse this issue, the authors considered a simple model, approximate model and rigorous model and concluded that approximate model is appropriate for on-line optimization.
-Later, Loeblein and Perkins [10, 11] extended their method of average deviation from optimum to analyse the dynamic economics of regulatory layer which is assumed to be implemented using Model Predictive Control (MPC) system.
+Later, Loeblein et al. [10, 11] extended their method of average deviation from optimum to analyse the dynamic economics of regulatory layer which is assumed to be implemented using Model Predictive Control (MPC) system.
+Thus, this method could transform the variance from the economically important variables to economically unimportant variables.
 However, fixed control structures are assumed to rank between the alternatives.

 Peng et al. [17] proposed a stochastic formulation for the determination of back-off points based on the notion of expected dynamic operating region.
 The basic idea in their approach is that the simultaneous selection of controller and back off point will find a optimal controller that minimizes the variability of the active constrained variables.
 Since the disturbances are assumed to be stochastic, the dynamic operation is defined in terms of variance.
 Extensions of the method to discrete time and partial state information case do not alter the formulation.
 Despite this, the final form of the optimization problem contains a set of reverse convex constraints which make the problem difficult to solve.
 Therefore, a branch and bound type algorithm was proposed.
-Further, Peng and Chmielewski [16] extended the formulation to select sensors for control.
-Chmielewski and Manthanwar [3] found that the optimal multivariable feedback controller obtained can be used to tune the objective function weights of the MPC controller.
+Further, Peng et al. [16] extended the formulation to select sensors for control.
+Chmielewski et al.[3] found that the optimal multivariable feedback controller obtained can be used to tune the objective function weights of the MPC controller.

 In this work, we propose a stochastic formulation of the dynamic back-off problem that ensures feasible operation for the prescribed confidence limit.
 Following Peng et al. [17], the dynamic operating region is defined for the given disturbances which follow from the closed loop covariance analysis of the state space model of the process.
-The loss function, is a measure of departure from optimality and we develop a theoretically and conceptually sound loss function.
 Controller selection also plays a crucial role in shaping the dynamic operating region while the size of the region is characterized by the prescribed confidence limit and variance of the disturbance considered.
 Thus, consideration of the controller gain as a decision variable is important in determining the optimal operating point which minimizes the loss in profit.
 Therefore, the focus of our work is to propose an optimization formulation that determines the economic backed-off operating point by finding at the same time a suitable controller gain.